cyberark/conjur-authn-k8s-client/README.md

 Flow:

-The sidecar's process logs its flow to `stdout` and `stderr`.
+The client's process logs its flow to `stdout` and `stderr`.
 + Exponential backoff is exercised when an error occurs
-+ Sidecar will re-login when certificate has expired
++ Client will re-login when certificate has expired

-1. Sidecar goes through login by presenting certificate signing request (CSR) -> Server (authn-k8s running inside the appliance) injects signed client certificate out of band into requesting pod
+1. Client goes through login by presenting certificate signing request (CSR) -> Server (authn-k8s running inside the appliance) injects signed client certificate out of band into requesting pod
-2. Sidecar picks up signed client certificate, deletes it from disk and uses to authenticator via mutual TLS -> Server responds with auth token (retrieved via authn-local) encrypted with the public key of the sidecar.
+1. Client picks up signed client certificate, deletes it from disk and uses to authenticator via mutual TLS -> Server responds with auth token (retrieved via authn-local) encrypted with the public key of the client.
-3. Sidecar decrypts the auth token and writes it to to the shared memory volume (`/run/conjur/access-token`)
+1. Client decrypts the auth token and writes it to to the shared memory volume (`/run/conjur/access-token`)
-4. Sidecar proceeds to authenticate time and time again
+1. Client proceeds to authenticate time and time again